framasoft/mobilizon/README.md

   * 🐘 Mastodon: [https://framapiaf.org/@mobilizon](https://framapiaf.org/@mobilizon)
   * 🐦 Twitter [https://twitter.com/@joinmobilizon](https://twitter.com/@joinmobilizon)

-Note: Most federation code comes from [Pleroma](https://pleroma.social), which is `Copyright © 2017-2018 Pleroma Authors - AGPL-3.0`
+Note: Most federation code comes from [Pleroma](https://pleroma.social), which is `Copyright © 2017-2018 Pleroma Authors - AGPL-3.0`.

+## ❤️ Supports of our crowdfunding
+---

+We have run [a crowdfunding campaign](https://framablog.org/2019/05/14/mobilizon-lets-finance-a-software-to-free-our-events-from-facebook/) to pave the road to the version 1.0.0 of Mobilizon.
+Thanks to everyone who pitched in and shared the news around!
+The list of [everyone who donated is available here](https://joinmobilizon.org/hall-of-fame).